radiantlogic-v8/documentation-new/documentation/global-sync-guide/configuration/rules/conditions.md

 1. Select **OK**.
 1. After all conditions are added, select the **ACTIONS** section in the Rule Builder.

-## Configure Rule Variable Condition Based on an Existing Rule Variable
+## Configure Rule Variable condition based on an existing rule variable

 The Rule Variable condition type allows you to populate the rule variable when an existing rule variable contains a specific value based on a comparison operation and criteria.